-3. Project Completion Deadline - After award of the construction phase contract(s), an implementing agency has up to 36 months to complete (accept) the contract(s).
-The implementing agency must invoice Caltrans for these costs no later than 180 days after the expenditure or completion deadline.
+3. Project Delivery Deadline - After award of the construction phase contract(s), the implementing agency has up to 36 months to complete (accept) the contract(s).

 22.2 Extensions

 The Commission may extend the deadlines listed in Part VI, Section 22.1 under the following conditions: